dami-gg/kickerhack/README.md

 ## Table Tags

 One of the main goals of this project is to attach every foosball table in the world with an NFC tag per player slot.
-Such a tag identifies the table and the player slot by carrying a *single* NDEF record using a *Mime Media Type* type name format.
+Such a tag stores a unique identifier (UUID) in a *single* NDEF record using the *Mime Media Type* type name format.

 		mime-type: application/zalando
-		payload:
+		payload: 9f5b5bf9-7e74-44cb-b9d3-f915224a6a44
-		{
-			"table": 4,
-			"position": 0
-		}